nextthingco/docs/Gadget-docs/source/includes/_build.md

 	What each edit does:

 		**image** - Pulls from the Docker Hub repo specified in this format -  username/repo:tag.
 Don't forget the version tag if it's not the default "latest".

 		**command** - Runs a Python script called blink.py that is included in the image.

-	**binds** -
+		**binds** - Mounts the /sys volume from the host device TKTK into the container at /sys.

 		**capabilities** - Grants Linux capabilities to the container.
 Specifically the ones used here mount a FUSE (**F**ilesystem in **Use**rspace) based system for I/O operations and allows access /dev/mem device with privileges.
 CHECK WITH LANGLEY

 7. **Build, Deploy, and Start Image**